payal931-arch/Uber-data-Analysis-project-PowerBI/README.md

 # Uber-data-Analysis-project-PowerBI
 Uber Trip Analysis Dashboard using Power BI | End-to-End Data Analytics Project involving data cleaning, modeling, DAX calculations, KPI analysis, and interactive visualizations to uncover trip trends, revenue insights, and customer behavior.

+#Files in the Project
+UberDataset.csv: The original dataset containing raw Uber ride data.
+Dashboard.png: An image file showing the dashboard visualizing the analysis results.
+Uber_Rides_Data_Analysis_Documentation_and_Recommendations.docx: A document containing detailed documentation of the analysis steps and recommendations based on the analysis.

+#**Analysis Steps
+Importing Libraries:

+Used pandas for data manipulation, numpy for numerical operations, matplotlib.pyplot and seaborn for data visualization.
+Loading the Dataset:

+Loaded the Uber dataset from a CSV file and displayed the first 10 rows to understand its structure.
+Basic Data Exploration:

+Generated summary statistics, concise data summary, checked for missing values, duplicate rows, and unique values in each column.
+Handling Missing Values:

+Filled missing values in the 'PURPOSE' column using forward fill method.
+Converting Date Columns:

+Converted 'START_DATE' and 'END_DATE' columns to datetime format.
+Extracting Date and Time Components:

+Extracted date, time, month, and year from 'START_DATE' and 'END_DATE' columns and added these as new columns.
+Dropping Original Date Columns:

+Dropped 'START_DATE' and 'END_DATE' columns and rearranged the remaining columns.
+Handling Missing Values in 'Month' and 'Year' Columns:

+Filled missing values in the 'month' and 'year' columns using the mode and converted them to integer type.
+Extracting Hour and Minute Components:

+Extracted hours and minutes from 'start_time' and 'end_time' columns and added them as new columns.
+Calculating Duration:

+Calculated the duration of each trip in minutes and added it as a new column.
+Plotting Data:

+Visualized the data using various plots like heatmap for correlations, count plots, bar plots, and distribution plots to understand the patterns and distributions in the data.
+Saving Cleaned Data: